AREESHA3022/Mental-Health-in-Tech-2016-2020-Analysis-Research/Workplace Mental Health Trends (2017–2020) Observations.md

 ### Prevalence of Mental Health Conditions

 <img src="Mental Health Disorder Trends Over the Years (Percentage).png" alt="Mental Health Disorder Trends Over the Years" width="600"/>
+**Observations and Conclusions:**

+- **Consistent Family History:** The "Family History" category remains consistently high, with 48%–52% of respondents acknowledging a familial mental health history.
+This points to a strong genetic or familial influence on mental health.

+- **Past and Current MH Disorders:** Both "Past" and "Current MH Disorder" categories show similar trends: a slight increase from 2017 to 2018, followed by a gradual decrease from 2018 to 2020.
+The 2018 increase may reflect heightened awareness, while the 2020 decrease suggests the influence of the COVID-19 pandemic.

+- **COVID-19 Impact:** The sharp decline in 2020 is likely not due to a real decrease in mental health issues but may reflect reporting biases due to the pandemic’s global stress and social isolation.
+Respondents may have shifted focus from personal mental health concerns to more immediate survival needs.

+**Key Takeaways:**

+- Family history consistently correlates with mental health issues.
+- Mental health disorder trends fluctuate, peaking in 2018 and declining in 2020.
+- The 2020 decline likely reflects external factors, such as the COVID-19 pandemic, which may have altered reporting behaviors and access to mental health services.

 ### Workplace Support
 #### Trends in Workplace Mental Health Support Over the Years (Percentage)